You're viewing the story teaser, please login to enjoy our full videos.

 When Mali accidentally steps on a landmine on the border of Thailand and Burma, what follows is a story of love, hope and courage as Luk supports Mali during her recovery.
 Jane Jolly's enthralling story is based on a real event, and introduces children to the devastation that landmines can cause, however, it is ultimately an uplifting story of compassion and friendship.

 Sally Heinrich stunning illustrations were created using lino prints and watercolour inks, complemented by the use of intricate border designs.
 As a frequent visitor to Asia, Sally worked from photographic images of elephants and the environment to ensure the results looked as authentic as possible.

-Storyteller Lucy Perry is CEO at Sunrise Cambodia and brings a very special sensitivity to her reading.
+Storyteller Lucy Perry is former CEO at Sunrise Cambodia and brings a very special sensitivity to her reading.

 *included in the NSW Premier's Reading Challenge 3-4 list.